looker-open-source/sdk-codegen/dart/looker_sdk/README.md

 # Looker API for Dart SDK

 A dart implementation of the Looker API.
-Note that only the Looker 4.0 API is generated.
+Note that only the SDK for Looker 4.0 API is generated.

 ## Usage